FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 noted that we got through 146 properties last year and noted the importance of having a

-team in place which we are trying to set up currently.--- 
+team in place which we are trying to set up currently.
+---
+

 Mr. PJ O’Grady requested for voids presentation to be sent to SPC members.
 Mr. O’Grady